chiefonboarding/ChiefOnboarding/docs/Integrations.md

 `method`: The request method.
 E.g. `POST` or `GET`.

+`headers`: (optionally) This will overwrite the default headers.

 ## Headers
 These headers will be send with every request.
 These could include some sort of token variable for authentication.

 ## Oauth
 If you need to use OAuth2 to get a token, then you will need to use this.
 Just create a prop called `oauth` and then in that use these properties:

-`url`: The url to start the Oauth authentication process.
-This will generally be a login screen which requests for permissions.
+`authenticate_url`: This is the url that is used to send the user to the login/authorize the connection (this should be a url to the third party).
+This is always a `GET` request.
+It expects an url here.

-`access_token_url`: This is used when you come back to our site with a token.
+`access_token`: This is used when you come back to our site with a token.
 With that token, it will need to fetch an access token from the third party (and perhaps a refresh token).
+Format is an object like the `execute` part.

-`refresh_url`: Used to refresh the token to get a new one, if this is not added, then it will assume that the token is permanent.
+`refresh`: Used to refresh the token to get a new one, if this is not added, then it will assume that the token is permanent.
+Format is an object like the `execute` part.

+`without_code`: Default: `False`.
+Enable this is a valid callback won't return a `code` query in the url.
+In some cases, we don't get it and also not need it.

 ## Initial data form